Lakeside Hammers

-The Lakeside Hammers were a speedway team who most recently raced in the SGB Championship in 2018.
-They were founded (as the Arena-Essex Hammers) by promoter Wally Mawdsley and stock car promoter Chick Woodroffe.
+The Lakeside Hammers (formerly the Arena-Essex Hammers) were a speedway team who raced in the British league system from 1984 to 2018, most recently racing in the SGB Championship in 2018.
 The team were nicknamed the Hammers after the West Ham Hammers, a speedway team that closed twelve years earlier.
-The team's home track, the Arena Essex Raceway, closed shortly before the end of the 2018 season and the team did not compete in a league in 2019.
+The team's home track, the Arena Essex Raceway, closed shortly before the end of the 2018 season.

 History

-From foundation in 1984 until January 2007, the club was known as the Arena-Essex Hammers but new promoter Stuart Douglas renamed them the 'Lakeside' Hammers at the Arena-Essex Raceway.
+Origins and 1980s

 The Arena Essex Raceway was built in 1978 to stage banger racing.

-The original Arena-Essex Hammers promotion touted them as the successors to or the reincarnation of the old West Ham Speedway which had closed in the early 1970s - the team took the Hammers nickname, the race colours of white crossed hammers on red and blue halves, and the racenight programmes also carried photos of past West Ham riders from the 1930s through to the early 1970s.
-There was even a direct link to West Ham speedway within the original Arena-Essex team itself - Alan Sage had ridden for West Ham at the start of his career in 1970-71.
+Speedway returned to Essex in 1983 following the founding of the Arena-Essex Hammers by promoter Wally Mawdsley and stock car promoter Chick Woodroffe.
+Former West Ham promoter Mawdsley touted the new club as the successors to or the reincarnation of the old West Ham Speedway, which had closed in the early 1970s – the team took the Hammers nickname, the race colours of white crossed hammers on red and blue halves, and the racenight programmes also carried photos of past West Ham riders from the 1930s through to the early 1970s.
+There was even a direct link to West Ham speedway within the first Arena-Essex team itself – Alan Sage had ridden for West Ham in 1970 and 1971.

+The inaugural 1984 season ended with 14th-place finish but the following two seasons saw an improvement to 6th and 4th respectively. the team's leading rider in the 1980s was Martin Goodwin.

+1990s

 The speedway track was unusual because it did not have a safety fence as the stock car circuit acted as a run-off area.
-It was not until 1991 that a safety fence was installed, but the lack of fence encouraged the riders to ride wider lines than they would otherwise have done.
+It was not until 1991 that a safety fence was installed.

-The Hammers competed in the National League (the second league tier) from 1984 until 1990.
-In 1991 Arena Essex won the British League Division Two Championship and were promoted to the British League.
-They remained in the top flight until the end of the 1995 season, when a promotion change meant the Hammers had to drop to the Conference League for 1996.
-From 1997 to 2003, Arena Essex competed in the Premier League, before moving up into the Elite League, the top league of British speedway.

-The team manager is Jon Cook (previously of the Eastbourne Eagles).
-The Promoter Stuart Douglas, known affectionately to Hammers fans as 'Stan', took control of the club in 2006.
+It was also in 1991 that major changes were undertaken, Terry Russell and Ivan Henry purchased the club from Chick Woodroffe and they built a new team.
+Martin Goodwin left the club and six new signings came in.
+Three Danes (Bo Petersen, Brian Karger and Jan Pedersen) were joined by Alan Mogridge, Andy Galvin and Paul Hurry.
+The team were dominant, winning 21 of their 22 league matches, winning the Knockout Cup and claiming the fours championship held at the East of England Arena on 21 July.

+Following the successful 1991 season the team were promoted to the first division (one of the rare seasons that speedway operated a promotion/relegation system) and remained in the top flight until the end of the 1995 season.
+The leading rider was Australian Leigh Adams.

+A club promotion change resulted in the Hammers dropping to the Conference League for 1996 before moving into the Premier League from 1997.